+While collaborating at David Chipperfield Architects in London, he worked on Città delle Culture, museum complex in Milan, and his design team won the first prize in three international design competitions.
 Thereafter he joined Eger Architects as a company associate, to lead a design team for the Grassroots Community Resource Centre in East London.
-The project received awards such as the Best Built Project at the London Planning Awards and the Best Healthcare Buildings in UK from CABE.
+The project received awards such as the Best Built Project at the London Planning Awards and was proclaimed as one of the best healthcare buildings in UK by CABE.